 Unfortunately, smaller bicycles don't always come with quality hand brakes.
 Finding a kids' bike with well-designed brakes may require a bit of a search, and when you do find one, it's likely to cost you more than the other models.
 Plus, hand brakes require maintenance over time, which could lead to additional out-of-pocket expenses at the bike doctor if you're not a do-it-yourselfer in this department.

 The vast majority of people will switch to hand brakes at some point (and if you happen to be at that point, here are seven ways to teach your kids how to use them).
-But, that doesn't mean they're the best choice for every pint-sized pedaler.
-The following rules of thumb can serve as any parent's starting point.
-Then just keep peeling back the ole onion from there until you find the right kid's bike brakes for your child.
+But, that doesn't mean they're the best choice for every child.
+Consider the following rules as a starting point for any parent.

 - Is developing coordination skills slowly and/or has small or weak hands